juditla/fastify-final-project/README.md

   - Run `pnpm prisma migrate dev`to migrate the databases
   - Finally run `pnpm start`

-- To set up the frontend part of the project, go to <a href='https://github.com/juditla/react-native-final-project'>react-native-final-project</a> and follow the instructions there
+- To set up the frontend part of the project, go to <a href='https://github.com/juditla/react-native-final-project'>react-native-final-project</a> and follow the set up instructions there